Daniel Kronauer, Ph.D.

 Kronauer studies social evolution and behavior within complex societies.
-The sophisticated behavior, communication, and division of labor within ant colonies makes these social insects ideal model systems for this work.
-His lab uses an integrative approach to understand how natural selection shapes the evolution of insect societies and how social life is regulated at the levels of genes, individuals, and colonies.
+The sophisticated behavior, communication, and division of labor within ant colonies make these social insects ideal model systems for this work.
+His lab uses an integrative approach to understand how natural selection shapes the evolution of insect societies and how social life is regulated at the level of genes, brains, individuals, and colonies.

-Insect societies are socially integrated to such an extent that they are often portrayed as “superorganisms” in which different morphological or behavioral castes have different functions, similar to the tissues of an organism.
-The Kronauer lab uses ants to study a number of broad questions: How did complex animal societies evolve from solitary ancestors?
-How does behavioral and developmental plasticity give rise to division of labor?
-How do individual ants produce, perceive, and process social signals?
-And how does the composition and network structure of social groups affect group-level properties and fitness?
+Insect societies are socially integrated to such an extent that they are often portrayed as “superorganisms,” in which different morphological or behavioral castes have different functions and coordinate their actions, similar to the cells and tissues of an organism.
+The Kronauer lab uses ants to study how complex animal societies evolved from solitary ancestors, and the molecular mechanisms controlling caste development and division of labor.
+The group also explores how ants produce, perceive, and process social signals, and how the composition and network structure of social groups affects group-level properties and fitness.